Tempora: Characterising the Time-Contingent Utility of Online Test-Time Adaptation: Tempora

 \textbf{Scenario.} Discrete utility models environment-led arrivals, but not all systems impose rigid schedules.
 Timeliness is often governed by interactivity or downstream service-level constraints, where excess latency degrades user experience.
 We model this via a greedy user who submits batch $i + 1$ upon receiving $\textbf{y}_i$; the stream synchronises with prediction emission, and no batches are skipped.
 This represents maximal demand on pipeline responsiveness.

 \textbf{Protocol.} We penalise latency via hyperbolic decay \citep{mazur1987adjusting}, consistent with evidence linking subjective time perception to value discounting \citep{BROCAS2018305}.
 This formulation captures non-linear user patience: a lag of 100\,ms is perceptually sharper than an equivalent slip at 1\,s.
+Hyperbolic discounting is desirable as it is monotone decreasing, bounded in $[0,1]$, equals 1 at zero overhead, and continuous.
+It preserves meaningful ranking gradation across thresholds.

 Let $\lambda$ denote standard inference latency.
 We decompose $\delta_i = e_i + \ell_i$ at the prediction boundary, where $e_i$ spans pickup to prediction and $\ell_i$ spans prediction to availability.
 This reveals two types of adaptation overhead: \textit{intrinsic} overhead $e_i - \lambda$ delays the immediate response, while \textit{extrinsic} overhead $\ell_i$ stalls the pipeline before the next batch is picked up; see Figure~\ref{fig:tempora-metrics}.
 The user experiences wait time $w_i = \ell_{i - 1} + e_i$, with $\ell_0 = 0$, resulting in an effective response delay $d_i = \max(0, w_i - \lambda)$.